m-d-grunnill/Python-and-PyGOM-tuorial/README.md

 ### 1. Installing Python and Desired packages

 1. Go to [Anaconda's installation manual](https://docs.anaconda.com/free/anaconda/install/index.html) and follow instructions for installing anaconda for your particular OS.
 2. Once installed navigate to your programs/apps to anaconda->Anaconda prompt.
-Open anaconda prompt, if in you are running windows you may need to right click and select More->Run as Administrator.
+Open anaconda prompt (or terminal), if in you are running windows you may need to right click and select More->Run as Administrator.
 3. Within Anaconda prompt execute the commands:
    1. `conda create --name pygom python==3.11.7` select y when prompted.
    2. `conda activate pygom`
    3. `pip install notebook dask matplotlib enum34 pandas python-dateutil numpy scipy sympy seaborn tqdm`

 ### 2. Installing PyGOM